Boondock-Echo/boondock-edge-open/README.md

-# boondock-edge-open
+# Boondock edge Open Source
-Boondock Edge Open source
+Boondock Edge Open Source is a free to use solution for personal usage.
+It uses Raspberry Pi, to record and transcribe radio communications.